NEA RESEARCH LABS: Program Description

 - In any and all written and oral communications, the NEA Research Lab and the Arts Endowment will credit project activities as such: “The NEA Research Lab is a project of the National Endowment for the Arts in cooperation with [NEA Research Lab Name].”
 Include appropriate disclaimers, depending on the nature of the product.
 To the extent possible, include the NEA Research Labs visual identifier in all materials.

-- Establish and support a technical working group, including representatives from partner organizations and other experts in your field or a related field, to offer feedback to the NEA Research Lab on key project deliverables to the NEA Research Lab.
+- Establish and support a technical working group, including representatives from partner organizations and other experts in your field or a related field, to offer feedback to the NEA Research Lab on key project deliverables.
 The technical working group will periodically review the activities conducted under this agreement and report back to the NEA Research Lab.

-- Participate in transdisciplinary NEA Research Lab meetings that include multiple Labs awarded under the NEA Research Labs program.
-This will include a tele-web conference every six months.
+- Participate in transdisciplinary NEA Research Lab meetings every six months that include multiple NEA Research Labs supported under the NEA Research Labs program.
+The meetings are expected to be tele-web conferences, with the possibility that one meeting per year might be conducted in person.
 The Arts Endowment will organize and schedule these meetings.

 - Secure approval from the Arts Endowment Project Director of any staff, consultants, contractors, technical working group members, or partner organizations that will be working on project activities, before these entities are engaged.